vercel/next.js/docs/advanced-features/measuring-performance.md

 ## Sending results to external systems

-With the relay function, you can send results to a 3rd party analytics endpoint to measure and track real user performance on your site.
+With the relay function, you can send results to any endpoint to measure and track real user performance on your site.
 For example:

 ```js